centminmod/centminmod-digitalocean-marketplace/packer/readme.md

 The above manual steps for building Centmin Mod LEMP stack DigitalOcean snapshot images can be automated using `build-image.sh` script or one of the variants below with different default options enabled.
 If you are using the `build-image.sh` scripts, the resulting snapshot image name is renamed after packer creates the snapshot image in the format: `snapshot_id-centos7-packer-php72-redis-systemd-${dt}` where `${dt}` is date timestamp and snapshot_id of the snapshot is prefixed for easier indentification.

 * `packer/build-image.sh` - with additional redis option and [PHP-FPM systemd statistics support](https://community.centminmod.com/threads/centos-7-proper-php-fpm-systemd-service-file.16511/#post-70380)
-* `packer/build-image-all.sh` - enable all options for ngx_brotli, docker, redis, auditd, linux mainline kernel + Google BBR, PHP profile guided optimizations (PGO), zstd compressed nginx & php-fpm logrotation
+* `packer/build-image-all.sh` - enable all options for ngx_brotli, docker, redis, auditd, linux mainline kernel + Google BBR, PHP profile guided optimizations (PGO), zstd compressed nginx & php-fpm logrotation, golang, nodejs and customcurl
 * `packer/build-image-with-brotli.sh` - with `build-image.sh` defaults + with ngx_brotli
 * `packer/build-image-with-docker.sh` - with `build-image.sh` defaults + with docker
 * `packer/build-image-with-dualcerts.sh` - with `build-image.sh` defaults + with [dual RSA 2048bit + ECDSA 256bit](https://community.centminmod.com/threads/7449/) letsencrypt SSL certificate support in Nginx
 * `packer/build-image-with-kernel-ml.sh` - with `build-image.sh` defaults + with linux mainline kernel
+* `packer/build-image-with-go-nodejs.sh` - with `build-image.sh` defaults + with golang + nodejs
+* `packer/build-image-with-customcurl.sh` - with `build-image.sh` defaults + with customcurl
 * `packer/build-image-with-phppgo.sh` - with `build-image.sh` defaults + with PHP profile guided optimizations (PGO) [~5-30% faster PHP 7.x performance](https://community.centminmod.com/threads/php-7-3-vs-7-2-vs-7-1-vs-7-0-php-fpm-benchmarks.16090/)
 * `packer/build-image-with-zstd.sh` - with `build-image.sh` defaults + with zstd compressed nginx & php-fpm logrotation (smaller compressed rotated logs)
 * `build-centos7-only-image.sh` - this doesn't install Centmin Mod but rather builds a CentOS 7.x image with latest updates so you can use resulting image as a base for above build image script runs with override variable `-var 'do_image=YOUR_IMAGE_ID'` where `YOUR_IMAGE_ID` is the snapshot image id for the resulting image build with `build-centos7-only-image.sh`